 The album’s strong allegorical overtones bring to the surface themes of bitterness, disillusionment, national identity and loss of faith – set against a richly imaginative historical background on songs like “The Hare” and “Pimlico”.

 Elsewhere, the centre piece tune “The Partisan” finds its musical inspiration from Macedonian folk while remembering partisans of Italian folklore; and on the album’s epic closing moment “The Ragged Rock”, a twisted, jagged version of Sean Nós evolves into a kraut-rock freak out, eventually descending into a feedback-soaked howl.
-A suitable ending to a dramatic journey.

 "An album that combines vitality, bold vision and vivid imagination.
 Time to ditch those tired old Celtic-rock retreads.
 This is the real stuff." - Rock and Reel